ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 # Introduction
-We are trying to learn kubernetes basics in this chapter, we learn by asking question and answering them.
+This chapter is an introduction to kubernetes and we understand the basics of Kubernets.
+We are try to understand kubernetes basics, by asking question and answering them.

 ### What is a kubernentes?
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.